troop834/sanramonscouts.org/content/recruiting-events.md

 Can't make it or missed these dates?
 Don't worry!
 You can stop by our troop at any time.
 Just email newscout@bsatroop834.org to let us know that you'd like to come by. -->

-Troop 834 welcomes boys and their parents who are interested in visiting during our regular Tuesday night meetings at the Shack.
-Please contact Alec Hurd at newscout@bsatroop834.org ahead of your visit.
+Troop 834 welcomes boys and their parents who are interested in visiting during our regular Tuesday night meetings at the Shack at any point in the year.
+Please see below.

 <!--